MaienM/ESP32-Faikin/README.md

 This is an open source project, but bear in mind you cannot sell boards bearing the Andrews & Arnold Ltd name, the A&A logo, the registered trademark Faikout, the registered trademark AJK logo, or the GS1 allocated EANs assigned to Andrews & Arnold Ltd.

 Note the name change from Faikin to Faikout as Daikin complained to Amazon and caused a lot of issues.
 As such Faikout is now a registered trademark to avoid such issues.
-We fully understand people not wishing to support Amazon, so we have Tindie and direct sales as well.
+We fully understand people not wishing to support Amazon, so we have [Tindie](https://tindie.uk/) and [direct](https://www.aa.net.uk/goods/?initial_product=RkFJS0lOP0ZBSUtJTi1DQVNFP0ZBSUtJTi1TMjE=) for UK sales as well.

 ## Further manuals / links